 Work clothes!
 Second-hand clothes!
 Clothes with stains and holes!
 We will be getting dirty and wet at camp most every day.
 Your camper will need an extra (or two) of everything (sneakers or boots, socks, underwear, shorts, pants, shirts, swimsuit, hat, and sweatshirts) to stay comfortable.
 And sunscreen!

 Does my child need to bring a lunch and snack?

 Yes.
 A water bottle is also necessary since we will get hot and thirsty.
 We will prepare snacks together from the food grown on the farm or we may have a nibble in the garden but children will appreciate having additional food from home to fulfill their farmer appetites.
-The majority of our ingredients are produced on the farm, organically grown, and as fresh as can be.
+Many of our ingredients are produced on the farm, organically grown, and as fresh as can be.

 How do I register and hold a spot for my child?

 A $150 registration deposit is due at time of registration to hold your child’s spot at camp.
 Complete payment is due by June 1st.
 Our cancellation policy is here.